Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The sand on each beach is remarkably clean so kids can be left to go romping about without having to keep a constant eye on them, and they’re remote enough that you can usually find a secluded spot somewhere.

-That last point is one of the best reasons to visit the Silver Sands of Morar as there are several hidden away beaches around the Morar Bay headland that are rather awkward to get to which in turn means they’re rarely visited by many people.
+That last point is one of the best reasons to visit the Silver Sands of Morar as there are several hidden away beaches around the Morar Bay headland that are rather awkward to get to which in turn means they’re rarely visited.

 That doesn’t mean the Silver Sands are completely tourist-free though, as some beaches like Camusdarach are always busy in summer.
 Still, if you can locate a beach that’s away from the main ones there’s every possibility you’ll arrive and find you’ve got the entire place to yourself.